webmachinelearning/webnn/device-selection-explainer.md

 Implementations, browsers, and the underlying OS may want to control the allocation of compute devices for various use cases and system conditions.

-The question is in what use cases who and how much should control the execution context.
+The question is in what use cases who and to what extent should control the execution context.

-Currently this is captured by [context options](https://webmachinelearning.github.io/webnn/#dictdef-mlcontextoptions), such as [device type](https://webmachinelearning.github.io/webnn/#enumdef-mldevicetype) and [power preference](https://webmachinelearning.github.io/webnn/#enumdef-mlpowerpreference).
+This has been captured by [context options](https://webmachinelearning.github.io/webnn/#dictdef-mlcontextoptions), such as [device type](https://www.w3.org/TR/2025/CRD-webnn-20250131/#enumdef-mldevicetype) and [power preference](https://webmachinelearning.github.io/webnn/#enumdef-mlpowerpreference).

 ## History